Lanecrest/PyWeek35/README.md

 Road Map
 =
-As the challenge makes it to the half way point, the biggest obstacle left is hit detection improvement.
-As this is developed for PyWeek 35 challenge there are no immediate plans to develop this project after the one week challenge has concluded.
+This game was created for PyWeek 35 which occured from March 26th to April 1st.
+As the challenge draws to an end, there are currently no plans to develop the game further as of this time.

 [Screenshots](/screenshots)